andrewrgross/form-filler/README.md

 https://towardsdatascience.com/using-python-and-selenium-to-automate-filling-forms-and-mouse-clicks-f87c74ed5c0f

+Credit goes to Melvynn Fernandez for writing this guide.

 Now, the fine print.

 It's not quite as easy as the above makes it sound.
 For one thing, each company's website will require a customized set of commands.
 Additionally, some company's forms have a lot of variation in their structure between job requisitions (prepare to learn a fair bit about the webpage design of job application forms across the industry).